Major in International Relations (B.A.)

 Courses may be drawn from any offerings in the 3 tracks or any other courses in IR, PSC, ECO, or HIS.
 Courses from fields other than these can be used only with special approval from the Director of Undergraduate Studies.

 Select any 2 W-designated courses.
 Included in the 12 courses listed above.
+No more than 1 of these courses may be used to satisfy the writing requirement in a second or third major.

 Students must spend a semester (fall, spring, or summer) in an organized program of education abroad.